gef3dx/api/docs/index.md

 ## Project Overview

 This is a FastAPI backend service with a repository/service architecture pattern.
-The system implements user authentication, profile management, and role-based access control (RBAC) using modern Python tools and best practices.
+The system implements user authentication, profile management, notification system, and role-based access control (RBAC) using modern Python tools and best practices.

+The notification system allows users to receive and manage notifications with different types (info, success, warning, error) and statuses (read, unread).
+Users can send notifications to other users, retrieve their notifications, mark them as read, and delete them.

 ## API Endpoints